Also known as blood cholesterol, total cholesterol

 - High-density lipoprotein (HDL), also known as good cholesterol

-When you have excessive LDL in your blood, it increases the risks of having heart disease and different severe illnesses.
+Excessive LDL in your blood increases the risks of having heart disease and different severe illnesses.
 In contrast, high LDL levels can promote plaque build-up, a fatty substance that constricts the arteries and hinders normal blood flow.
 When blood flow to the heart is obstructed, it may result in a heart attack.
 Similarly, when blood flow to the brain is compromised, it can lead to stroke and peripheral artery disease.

 - LDL levels: LDL is the leading cause of blockages in the arteries.